Sequential monitoring for distributional changepoints using degenerate U-statistics: Complements to data examples

+The statistic $Q_{m,H}$ is a Box-Ljung-type statistic based on the distance correlation inspired by \cite{fokianos:pitsillou:2017}, and $M_{m,H}$ records the largest dependence measure among the first $H$ lags.
+By Theorem~3.1 and Corollary~3.7 of \cite{davis:matsui:mikosch:wan:2018}, for each fixed $h$,

+Consequently, for fixed $H$, both statistics in \eqref{e:MnH} consistently summarize pairwise dependence over the first $H$ lags.
+In particular, under stationarity, $\max_{1\leq h\leq H}R^X(h)=0$ if and only if $\bX_1,\ldots,\bX_{H+1}$ are pairwise independent.

+Under the null hypothesis that $\mathbf X_1,\bX_2,\ldots$ are independent and identically distributed, the observations are exchangeable, and a permutation test is valid.
+We therefore calibrate $M_{m,H}$ and $Q_{m,H}$ by randomly permuting the historical sample and recomputing all lagged statistics.
+For permutations $\pi_1,\ldots,\pi_B$, the permutation-based $p$-value is computed as

-In Table \ref{tab:descriptive}, we report a set of descriptive statistics, including several tests to determine how many moments the data admit.
-We have used the tests developed in \citet{trapani2016testing} and \citet{degiannakis2023superkurtosis}, which we summarize here for completeness.
-The test for the null hypothesis that the moment of order $k$ of a random variable $X$\ does not exist, viz.
+Finally, in order to check how many moments the data admit, we have used the tests developed in \citet{trapani2016testing} and \citet{degiannakis2023superkurtosis}, which we summarize here for completeness.
+The test is applied separately to each coordinate of the training sample.
+For a given coordinate, the null hypothesis that the moment of order $k$ of a random variable $X$\ does not exist, viz.

 is implemented by constructing the statistic